 - 1 teaspoon soy sauce

-Wash wild rice well in warm watter.
-Dissolve vegetable stock cube in 2 cups hot water.
+- Wash brown rice well in warm watter.
+Dissolve the vegetable stock cube in 2 cups hot water.
 Cook the rice in the veg stock on low heat.
 Add the zuchinni cubes to the rice so that it can cook with it.

-Cut the head of the pepper, leaving it aside to cover.
+- Cut the head off the pepper, leaving it aside to cover when you’ve put the rice in.
 Remove the insides bits in the pepper.

-Coat the capsicum/peppers in olive oil and stuff with the rice mixture.
+- Coat the capsicum/peppers in olive oil and stuff them with the rice mixture.

 *For non vegan touch, sprinkle some cheese on top of peppers before putting the little head on.
 You could use vegan cheese but I preferred not to because it doesn’t melt the same as regular cheese so it doesn’t have the same effect.*